 I've attached here for you.
 This rubric will give you an idea of what your essay has achieved so far and what you might want to aim towards.
 Once you have had a chance to read through your piece again in relation to my feedback, I look forward to your replies in the comment boxes as well as your revisions and additions to the essay itself.
 You're welcome to mail me with any comments and/or questions in the meantime.

-All the best,

-Thandeka

-Reflect on Thandeka's approach to assessment.
+All the best.
+Thandeka Reflect on Thandeka's approach to assessment.
 What about Thandeka's way of responding to Siphokazi's essay, if anything, do you find valuable?
 Explain your reasons and note examples (from Thandeka's comments and overall approach) to illustrate your points.
 Valuable elements of Thandeka's way of responding to this essay were...
 My reasons, with some examples, are....

 Which aspects of Thandeka's feedback, if any, do you consider unhelpful?
 Why?
 Share examples from Thandeka's feedback to support your responses.
-I would argue that the following aspects of Thandeka's feedback to Siphokazi were unhelpful...